creek-service/basic-kafka-streams-demo/docs/_demo/03-add-service.md

 4. Click the [Run workflow](){: .btn .btn--small .btn--disabled .btn--success} button below the service name.

 This will kick off a workflow that adds the new module, containing the boilerplate code for a new service, though you may need to refresh the web page to view it.

+{% include figure image_path="/assets/images/creek-add-service-workflow-running.png" alt="Running workflow" %}

 Wait for the workflow to complete and pull down the changes to your local machine by running: